 Ryzolt side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Ryzolt: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
-Stop using Ryzolt and call your doctor at once if you have any of these serious side effects:
+Get emergency medical help if you have any signs of an allergic reaction to Ryzolt: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 feeling nervous or anxious.

 itching, sweating, flushing (warmth, redness, or tingly feeling).

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Ryzolt?